DavidDeSimone/OpenCloudSaves/README.md

 1. Inclusion of specific save files based on [pattern matching](https://rclone.org/filtering/)
 2. Customizable save data locations - you can tailor the app to your specific save locations
 3. Ability to create new save definitions - you do not need to wait for developers to support cloud saves for their games.
+4. Data protection - by default, OpenCloudSave will perform a dry-run before all syncs.
+This way you can see what changes will be made to your save data before they happen.
+(You can disable this functionality if you just want to immediately sync)

 <p align="center">